decentraland/adr/RFC/RFC-13-social-service.md

 ## Key Dependencies and Open Questions

-How can this solution be decentralized?
-Would the chat and friends be down if this service goes down?
+Q: Would the chat and friends be down if this service goes down?

+A: Yes, since this service will work as a proxy to send messages, if it's down the chat will be down.
+That's why it's so important for it to have such a high uptime.

-Do we really need to expose users' friends?
+Q: Do we really need to expose users' friends?
 Isn’t it an issue on the privacy side?

+A: Since exposing users' friends is a privacy intrusion, this service won't expose them to anyone, only the same user will be able to query their own friends.

-Does this service having access to messages poses a threat to users' privacy?
+Q: Does this service having access to messages poses a threat to users' privacy?

+A: This service will only have access to the request sent from the UI, once we have E2E encryption support nor this service nor any other one will be able to read the content of the message.
+In the meantime, this service won't use nor read the content of the message for anything.